BUSI 11: INTRODUCTION TO INFORMATION SYSTEMS

 Special Facilities and/or Equipment

-B. When taught as an online distance learning section, students and faculty need ongoing and continuous Internet and email access.
+2. When taught as an online distance learning section, students and faculty need ongoing and continuous internet and email access.

-C. When performed online, a website must be available where such assignments are posted and students have a forum where they can discuss them, ask questions of the instructor, and receive feedback in a timely fashion.
+3. When taught online, a website must be available where such assignments are posted and students have a forum where they can discuss them, ask questions of the instructor, and receive feedback in a timely fashion.

 Method(s) of Evaluation

-D. Quizzes and objective examinations (Midterm and Final exams)
+Quizzes and objective examinations (midterm and final exams)

 Method(s) of Instruction